csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Notice that BACKTRACKING-SEARCH keeps only a single representation of a state and alters that representation rather than creating new ones, as described on page 87.

 In Chapter 3 we improved the poor performance of uninformed search algorithms by supplying them with domain-specific heuristic functions derived from our knowledge of the problem.
-It turns out that we can solve CSPs efficiently _without_ such domain-specific knowl- edge.
+It turns out that we can solve CSPs efficiently _without_ such domain-specific knowledge.
 Instead, we can add some sophistication to the unspecified functions in Figure 6.5, using them to address the following questions:

 1\.
 Which variable should be assigned next (SELECT-UNASSIGNED-VARIABLE), and in what order should its values be tried (ORDER-DOMAIN-VALUES)?